 MARCIA SHORT, Business Manager

 Marcia joined The Island School as Business Manager in 2021.
-She holds a BS in Accountancy from the University of Missouri and she brings over 20 years of accounting knowledge to The Island School.
+She holds a Bachelor of Science in Accountancy from the University of Missouri and she brings over 20 years of accounting knowledge to The Island School.
 Marcia’s unique mix of business, not-for-profit and property management experience is a great fit for our school.

 Marcia and her husband moved to Bainbridge Island in 2016 after raising their family in Renton.
 Marcia volunteered in her daughter’s school as a reading tutor and art docent, and she was a Girl Scout leader for over 10 years.
 She is very happy to be back in a setting with kids.
 Marcia loves exploring the beautiful Pacific Northwest on her e-bike and is also a passionate quilter and knitter.